Katherine Logistics and Agribusiness Hub

 Katherine is an important regional centre supporting the cattle and horticulture industries and servicing the surrounding communities.
 The town is a natural transport crossway connecting the Ord River and the Kimberley to the west, Alice Springs to the south and Queensland to the east.

-The Department of Infrastructure, Planning and Logistics (DIPL) is leading the design of this intermodal logistics and agribusiness hub, to be located near the town of Katherine.
-For more information on the Katherine Logistics and Agribusiness Hub visit the DIPL website.
+The Department of Industry, Tourism and Trade is leading the design of this intermodal logistics and agribusiness hub, to be located near the town of Katherine.

 The Katherine region is considered to have very good prospects for future agribusiness development from traditional beef cattle production, mangoes and melons; to new crops supplying emerging Asian markets such as soybean; and commercialising our own bush foods.